gofirst2/script.jinni/README.md

 of all movies similar to the highlighted one.

-Then it writes a **Jinni.m3u** playlist containing those movies which are found in your video library, and opens the playlist.
+Then it writes a **Jinni.m3u** playlist containing those movies which are found in your video library, and opens the playlist so you can choose a movie to play.
+The list is sorted from most-similar to least-similar, and limited to 100 entries.

 All of this happens locally and offline.